-There’s no question: Copilot for Microsoft 365 is changing how work gets done here at Microsoft and beyond.
+There’s no question: Microsoft 365 Copilot is changing how work gets done here at Microsoft and beyond.
 An intelligent digital assistant with access to any company data you need that can process and accomplish requests using natural language—that’s a powerful productivity booster.

 But how do you zero in on the scenarios and use cases that matter most to individual employees?